Kings Hall Leisure Centre

 Why we’re doing it

-Kings Hall Leisure Centre has been at Hackney’s heart for generations - with thousands of you learning to swim, going to classes or using the gym in this historic building.
+Kings Hall Leisure Centre has been at Hackney’s heart for generations, with thousands of you learning to swim, going to classes, or using the gym in this historic building.

 How we’re doing it

-Below are the information boards and presentation that were available at our public drop-in sessions (in-person and online).
-Throughout the consultation, a number of questions were raised by attendees.
+We’ve progressed with the project and engaged the community through a series of public events, including drop-in sessions on 11 April 2024, 13 April, and 3 September.
+Throughout the engagement, a number of questions were raised by attendees.
 Please see the Frequently Asked Questions (FAQs) section below that contains the responses to these questions.

 Your browser does not support inline PDF viewing.
 Please download the PDF.